CDCgov/phdi/containers/fhir-converter/description.md

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/fhir-converter:latest`.
 3. Run the service with ` docker run -p 8080:8080 ghcr.io/cdcgov/phdi/fhir-converter:latest`.

-Congratulations, the ingestion service should now be running on `localhost:8080`!
+Congratulations, the FHIR Conversion service should now be running on `localhost:8080`!

 ### Running from Python Source Code
-For local development, it may be preferred to run the service directly from Python.
+For local development, you may prefer to run the service directly from Python.
 To do so, follow the steps below.

 1. Ensure that both Git and Python 3.10 or higher are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.